RIKEN-RCCS/lens3/v2/doc/design.md

 keyval-db should (1) start a new Lens3-Mux + backend pair, and then (2) stop an old Lens3-Mux + backend pair.

+### Garbages Created in Tests

+Test programs will create garbages as bucket names "lenticularis-oddity-XXX".

 ## Notes on Backends

 ### MinIO Clients (MC)